-In an individually randomized group-treatment (IRGT) trial, also called a partially clustered design, individuals are randomized to study conditions but receive at least some of their intervention with other participants or through an interventionist or facilitator shared with other participants. (; ; ; ; ; ; ; ; ; ).
+In an individually randomized group-treatment (IRGT) trial, also called a partially clustered or partially nested design, individuals are randomized to study conditions but receive at least some of their intervention with other participants or through an interventionist or facilitator shared with other participants (

-Special methods are required for analysis and sample size estimation for these studies, and investigators will need to show that their methods are appropriate.
+Special methods are needed for analysis and sample size estimation for these studies, as detailed below and in the IRGT sample size calculator.